Use these 3 tips for building your self-confidence and get over your divorce.

 And the more you continue feel good about yourself, the faster you’ll get over you divorce because you’ll realize that you’re not a failure.
 It was your marriage that was a failure.

 I’m Dr. Karen Finn, a divorce and personal life coach helping people just like you who are struggling with divorce and don’t know how to stop the pain so they can move forward with their lives.
-You can join my anonymous newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.
+You can join my anonymous newsletter list for free weekly advice.
+And if you’re interested in taking the first step toward working with me, you can schedule an introductory private coaching session.

 Looking for more support and ideas for feeling better after your divorce?
 You’ll find what you’re looking for in Dealing With Grief.